kaist-ina/TopFull/README.md

 ## Setting up Kubernetes environment (master nodes and worker nodes)

 ## Setting up load generation node
+Load is generated through locust.
+Install the required packages for running the code.
+A single locust process cannot use multiple CPU cores.
+Therefore, multiple processes should be created to generate more users.
+We provide bash files for such use cases.

 ## Setting up configurations
+    ```
+    TopFull/TopFull_master/online_boutique_scripts/src/global_config.json
+    ```